openwdl/wdl/SPEC.md

 ##### Custom Types (Structs)

-WDL provides the ability to define custom compound types called [structs](#struct-definition). `Struct` types are defined directly in the WDL document and are usable like any other type.
+WDL provides the ability to define custom compound types called [structs](#struct-definition). `Struct` types are defined at the top-level of the WDL document and are usable like any other type.
 A struct is defined using the `struct` keyword, followed by a unique name, followed by member declarations within braces.
 A struct definition contains any number of declarations of any types, including other `Struct`s.

 A declaration with a custom type can be initialized with a struct literal, which begins with the `Struct` type name followed by a comma-separated list of name-value pairs in braces (`{}`), where name-value pairs are delimited by `:`.
 The member names in a struct literal are not quoted.
 A struct literal must provide values for all of the struct's non-optional members, and may provide values for any of the optional members.
 The members of a struct literal are validated against the struct's definition at the time of creation.
 Members do not need to be in any specific order.
 Once a struct literal is created, it is immutable like any other WDL value.